Fire Spinner Fatally Shot at Popular Rosie's Dog Beach in Long Beach

 Friends say it is difficult to come back to Rosie's Dog Beach after a deadly shooting killed a talented fire spinner and performer there Tuesday night, but they're easing the pain through music.

-Less than 24 hours ago, Justin Morris, 27, who they knew as "Fluffy," was tragically gunned down.
+Justin Morris, 27, who they knew as "Fluffy," was tragically gunned down at the seaside location.

 "He had multiple parts in our conclave," said Molly Ferrall, a friend.
 "We were so lucky to have him a part of our family."